theserverlessway/formica/docs/template-files.md

 ### code

 Import code from a file and escape newlines and apostrophes.
 It will load the file from the same folder that your template is in.
-You can even use the templating syntax inside of that included file.
+You can even use the templating syntax inside of that included file, including the code command described here.

 In the following example we create a LambdaFunction and want to inline the code.
 This is great for simple functions as you're able to test your code as a standard python file, but can include it directly into the CloudFormation template.

+If you use yaml make sure to add apostrophes around the `{{ code('something.file) }}` call, otherwise escaped newlines might be escaped or treated differently by the yaml parser.
+You can see the right way to do this in the following example as well.

 ```yaml
 Resources: